Kundan-debug/Distributed-Log-Aggregation-system/README.md

 Example:
 ```1717578803.7720332 | WINDOWS_CLIENT | INFO | Log message 74```

+Each log message is sent as a UDP datagram from the client to the server without establishing a connection.
 Server receives and processes logs while maintaining time ordering.

 ## Installation & Setup